cirrusflyer275ds/ctx-eor-site/docs/recruiting/campaign-placement.md

 # Campaign Placement

-This section outlines how CTX-EOR will determine where and how recruiting ads are placed based on job, industry, and geography-specific data.
+This section outlines how Hireway will determine where and how recruiting ads are placed based on job, industry, and geography-specific data.

 ---